mrcarbook/automatic-machine-learning-hand-gesture/README.md

 ![alt Data](https://github.com/mrcarbook/handgesture/blob/master/Model%20Training/prediction.PNG)

-Next step, I'm working on the machine learning model in order to improve the prediction of gesture and use it in realtime application with a video streaming.
+## Next step, I'm working on the machine learning model in order to improve the prediction of gestures and use it in realtime application for example with a video streaming.

-Keep you update!
+## Keep you update!